kyguy/kafka-summit-2021/README.md

 As we can see:
 - We point our clients to use the secure bootstrap address of our cluster on port 9093 which only allows authenticated traffic.
-- We point our clients to use the `my-user` secret created by the User Operator to tie the clients to that Kafka user.
+- We point our clients to use the `my-user` secret created by the User Operator which tie the clients to our Kafka user.

-**Note** No other client will be able to read or write to our topic using the secure Kafka port.
-We do expose the cluster to unauthenticated traffic on port 9092, but we could have easily restricted it.

 Let's look at the messages moving through our Kafka broker